OE3KUW/Console/README.md

 * get easy keyboard input
 * ideal for console games and 1st Class projects

-<h4 style="display: inline-block">Contributors:</h4>
+<h4 style="display: inline-block">Created by:</h4>
 OE3KUW: https://github.com/OE3KUW

 ## Usage

-Copy the console.c and console.h into your project folder.
-Add console.c in your editor to your project.
+Copy the console.c and console.h into your project folder. <br />Add console.c in your Code Editor to your project and include the headerfile in your main.c : (`#include "console.h"`)
 <br />
 If you use Code::Blocks you can do this via Project/Add Files and then choose console.c

+## Wiki

 <!-- CONTRIBUTING -->
 ## Contributing